andiandi13/DBZ-Recut-subsync/README.md

 <summary>Technical Details</summary>

+#### How does the script work?

-- For the script to function properly, the **audio tracks in the project must contain the phrase** `"video synced"` in their name (this is found in the `<property name="resource">` section of the `.kdenlive` file).
+The script analyzes the project files and looks for all tracks containing the words "video synced" in their filenames (this is found in the `<property name="resource">` section of the `.kdenlive` file)
-This is a way I found to ensure the script calculates timecodes only for broadcast audio tracks (which have names ending by "video synced") while ignoring extra timeline clips (which are unnecessary for subtitle resynchronization and may disrupt proper synchronization).
+This is a way I found to ensure that the script calculates timecodes only for broadcast audio tracks (which have names ending by "video synced") while ignoring other timeline clips (which are unnecessary for subtitle resynchronization and may disrupt proper synchronization).

+Once those clips are identified, the script will calculate the difference between their original timestamps, and their timestamps on the Kdenlive timeline, in order to shift each and every subtitle line according to it's time difference.
-- Kdenlive does not store timeline clips timecodes in it"s project files, so I had to recalculate them using the available project data:
+However, since Kdenlive does not store timeline clips timecodes in it's project files, I had to recalculate them using the available project data:
   - The **duration** of each track
   - Their **associated playlist (Track)**
   - The **duration of empty spaces (blank length)** between clips